Privacy Policy | Link (original) (raw)

 We provide financial infrastructure for the internet.
 Individuals and businesses of all sizes use our technology and services to facilitate purchases, accept payments, send payouts, and manage online businesses.

-This Privacy Policy (“Policy”) describes the Personal Data we collect, how we use and share it, along with details on how you can reach out to us with privacy-related inquiries.
-Additionally, the Policy outlines your rights as a data subject and choices you have, including the right to object to certain usages of your Personal Data by us.
-For further information about our privacy practices, including our Supplemental U.S. Notice, please refer to our Link Privacy Center.
+This Privacy Policy (“Policy”) describes the Personal Data that we collect, how we use and share it, and details on how you can contact us with privacy-related inquiries.
+The Policy also outlines your rights and choices as a data subject, including the right to object to certain uses of your Personal Data.

 In this Policy, “Stripe”, “we”, “our”, or “us” refers to the Stripe entity responsible for the collection, use, and handling of Personal Data as described in this document.
 Depending on your jurisdiction, the specific Stripe entity accountable for your Personal Data might vary.
 Learn More.